josephsmithberger/XogotDocs/Documentation.docc/Manual/2d/introduction_to_2d.md

 ### Coordinate system

-In the 2D editor, unlike 3D, there are only two axes: x and y.
+In the 2D editor, unlike 3D, there are only two axes: `x` and `y`.
 Also, the viewing angle is fixed.

 In the viewport, you will see two lines in two colors going across the screen infinitely: red for the x-axis, and green for the y-axis.
 In Godot, going right and down are positive directions.
-Where these two lines intersect is the origin: x: 0, y: 0.
+Where these two lines intersect is the origin: `x: 0, y: 0`.

 A root node will have its origin at this position once added.
 Switching to the `move` or `scale` modes after selecting a node will display the gizmos at the node's offset position.
 The gizmos will point to the positive directions of the x and y axes.
-In the move mode, you can drag the green line to move only in the y axis.
+In the move mode, you can drag the green line to move only in the `y` axis.
-Similarly, you can hold the red line to move only in the x axis.
+Similarly, you can hold the red line to move only in the `x` axis.

 In the scale mode, the gizmos will have a square shape.
-You can hold and drag the green and red squares to scale the nodes in the y or x axes.
+You can hold and drag the green and red squares to scale the nodes in the `y` or `x` axes.
 Dragging in a negative direction flips the node horizontally or vertically.

 ### 2D Viewport